aliabs/fastapi-starterkit/README.md

-# Starter Kit for FastAPI on Google App Engine
+# Starter Kit for FastAPI on GCP

 Starter project template for running a FastAPI-based application on Google Cloud Platform